Gruximillian/sequential-keybinding/README.md

 ### Saving the entered key sequence

 To save the sequence of entered keys we need to add a variable that will store that sequence and which we can update on every key event that we are interested in.
-We could use a string that we can concatenate keys on, but we could also use an array in which we can store individual keys as the array items.
+We could use a string that we can concatenate keys on, but we can also use an array in which we can store individual keys as the array items.
 In this simple use case, it doesn't matter much what we use, but I'll go with the array approach.
 The array approach is a suggested approach over the string concatenation in cases where a lot of strings have to be concatenated, and it also allows us to use all of the array methods if we need them.

 Let's create a variable called `buffer`, an empty array initially, and push the new keys into it.